Is It Safe to Travel to Chad in 2026?

 Last updated: · Source: U.S. Department of State

-The U.S. State Department recommends reconsidering travel to Chad due to elevated risks.
-Key factors: crime, terrorism, civil_unrest, kidnapping.
+The U.S. State Department advises against all travel to Chad or parts of Chad due to serious safety concerns.
+Key factors: crime, terrorism, civil_unrest, health, kidnapping, natural_disaster.

 Chad, officially the Republic of Chad, is a landlocked country in Central Africa.
 It is bordered by Libya to the north, Sudan to the east, the Central African Republic to the south, Cameroon to the southwest, Nigeria to the southwest (at Lake Chad), and Niger to the west.